3elephants/3elephants/README.md

 ## Acknowledgments

 Hat tip to contributors: Sail Allu and Aditya Aggarwal.
 Please add your name to this README in your pull request; we aim to acknowledge any contributions.
-It is contributors like yourself that make this project run
+It is contributors like yourself that make this project run - ❤️ _[3 Elephants](http://3elephants.github.io)_
-- _with ❤️, 3 Elephants_